d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

-Even though we will never see any newly-built homes with precisely zero area, we still need the bias because it allows us to express all linear functions of our features (versus restricting us to lines that pass through the origin).
+Even though we will never see any newly-built homes with precisely zero area, we still need the bias because it allows us to express all linear functions of our features (rather than restricting us to lines that pass through the origin).
-Strictly speaking, :eqref:`eq_price-area` is an *affine transformation* of input features, which is characterized by a *linear transformation* of features via weighted sum, combined with a *translation* via the added bias.
+Strictly speaking, :eqref:`eq_price-area` is an *affine transformation* of input features, which is characterized by a *linear transformation* of features via a weighted sum, combined with a *translation* via the added bias.
 Given a dataset, our goal is to choose the weights $\mathbf{w}$ and the bias $b$ that, on average, make our model's predictions